So, how does for sale by owner work?

 It's therefore important to do your research before deciding how to price your home.
 To do so, follow these 3 steps to gain a clearer picture of what your home is worth:

-- Compare your home to current listings in your neighborhood: Repeat Step 2, but this time filter by homes currently for sale in your neighborhood.
+Repeat step 2, but this time filter by homes currently for sale in your neighborhood.
 See what their median price per square foot is and let that be a guide for your pricing as well.

 Once you have completed your research you should have a much clearer idea of how to price your home for sale by owner.